Welcome to a new school year!

-Dr. Hardin-Bartley is a native of St. Louis and grew up in north city.
+Dr. Hardin-Bartley is a native of St. Louis.
 She is a graduate of Lafayette High School and has an undergraduate degree in elementary education and special education from Harris-Stowe State University.
-She earned an M.A. in Education Administration from Saint Louis University and recently completed her Ph.D. in Educational Leadership and Policy Studies at the University of Missouri-St. Louis.
+She earned an M.A. in Education Administration from Saint Louis University and a Ph.D. in Educational Leadership and Policy Studies at the University of Missouri-St. Louis.

-Dr. Hardin-Bartley, her husband (a University City High School graduate) and children are residents of University City.
-Her youngest child is in second-grade in the District.
+Dr. Hardin-Bartley, her husband (a University City High School graduate), and her children are residents of University City.

 Prior to Ritenour, Dr. Hardin-Bartley had a 15-year career in St. Louis Public Schools (SLPS) where she served as chief human resources officer from 2007 to 2012.
-Previously, as a Principal on Special Assignment, she helped SLPS expand its partnership with the St. Louis Science Center and improve the District’s focus on science and math instruction.
-She was the founding principal of Adams Elementary School, one of SLPS’ newly re-opened schools.
+Previously, as a principal on special assignment, she helped SLPS strengthen its partnership with St. Louis Science Center and improve the District’s focus on science and math instruction.
+She was the founding principal of Adams Elementary School, one of SLPS’ newly reopened schools.

 Dr. Hardin-Bartley is active within the community.
-She is the board vice president for Big Brothers Big Sisters of Eastern Missouri and further serves on boards for University City Children’s Center, The Magic House and United Way of Greater St. Louis.
-She was part of the Child Well-Being and Education Equity Committee of the Ferguson Commission and serves on advisory boards for Harris-Stowe State University, Webster University and University of Missouri-St. Louis.
+She is the board chair for both Big Brothers Big Sisters of Eastern Missouri and for Alive and Well Communities.
+She also serves on the boards of The American Heart Association-St. Louis, The Magic House and the United Way of Greater St. Louis.
+She was part of the Child Well-Being and Education Equity Committee of the Ferguson Commission and now serves on advisory boards for Harris-Stowe State University, Webster University and University of Missouri-St. Louis.
 She is also a member of the Early Childhood Design Leadership Council for the St. Louis region.